 Created by French consular delegate Nicolas Hatton with other volunteers (including Brits), the forum aims to protect the rights of EU citizens in the UK and support them in the application for permanent residence or citizenship.
-This is a route pursued by many to maintain their right to live and work in the country after the UK leaves the EU.
+This is a route pursued by many to maintain their right to live and work in the country after the UK leaves the European Union.

 “It is a complicated situation which has made many people feel vulnerable and helpless, so the goal is to provide guidance in terms of residency and citizenship, while lobbying politicians and the government to preserve the existing rights of EU citizens and simplify procedures,” say the organisers.
 The ambition is also to secure the participation of a EU citizen in the Brexit negotiation team.